About

 *Sound evidence: Good scientific or sound assessment has been used.
 Examples of invalid basis for claims being made: Cherry picking of published results – claiming that a benefit was seen when the author’s own conclusion is that “more studies are required to verify the results”, or that “the evidence does not support using the product for x condition”.

-Russel Norton, an attorney specialising in intellectual property at attorneys Spoor and Fisher: "the defence against an action of defamation would be that the statement is true and for the public benefit, or that it is fair comment on a matter of public interest".
+[note note_color=”#dcf9f9″ radius=”5″]The defense against an action of defamation would be that the statement is true and for the public benefit, or that it is fair comment on a matter of public interest.[/note]

 We subscribe to the practice of evidence-based medicine: